chainer/chainer/docs/source/tutorial/ptb.rst

 2.2.11 Setup and Run Trainer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Let's make an trainer object and start the training!
-Note that we add an eval_hook to the Evaluator extension to reset the internal states before starting evaluation process.
+Let's make a trainer object and start the training!
+Note that we add an ``eval_hook`` to the :class:`~chainer.training.extensions.Evaluator` extension to reset the internal states before starting evaluation process.
 It can prevent to use training data during evaluating the model.